jaredvincent414/Codepath-prework/README.md

 ## Required Features

-The following ** users can see a screen with three labels and a button and when users tap on the button then background color changes randomly** functionality is completed:
+The following ** users can see a screen with three labels and a button and when users tap on the button the background color changes randomly** functionality is completed:

 - [ ] Users are see a screen with three labels and a button